Venus Preserved: Critical reception

 A short review of the novel Venus Preserved by Frieda Murray states, "Lee builds to a totally unexpected climax, not to mention an interesting afterword".
 She goes on to recommend this novel to acclimated science fiction readers and teens who have already read the three previous novels [Faces Under Water, Saint Fire, A Bed of Earth] of The Secret Books of Venus tetralogy.
 Critics agree that the writing style on this piece of literary art is "gorgeously written".
 The major characters are considered to be "genuine with personalities".
-The book did face some criticism for having "a potentially powerful futuristic science fiction novel with a strong cast that grips the reader drowns by the ending".
+The book did face some criticism for having "a potentially powerful futuristic science fiction novel with a strong cast that grips the reader (that) drowns by the ending".
 Some of the harsher reviews state that there is not an explanation as to why the main plot was happening, leaving readers wondering about the massive conspiracy and the city full of purposeless subplots.